 Overview: Replacing a portion of the existing asphalt parking area with a cohesively designed, accessible path will lead visitors from the north and shop parking areas to the west facing front of the mansion.
-Replacing the existing asphalt surface in the shop parking lot with permeable pavers will allow ANS to improve drainage around the mansion foundation and treat more of the stormwater that flows off the property into neighboring properties.
+Replacing the existing asphalt surface in the shop parking lot with permeable pavers will allow ANS to improve drainage around the mansion foundation.
+Improved drainage will reduce flooding in the mansion basement and treat more of the stormwater that flows off the property into neighboring properties.
 Widening and bonding the gravel through the Blair Garden will improve accessibility from the north to the west side of the mansion.